 A leading advocate of the use of quantitative methods in history, he received the Nobel Prize in Economic Sciences (with Douglass North) “for having renewed research in economic history by applying economic theory and quantitative methods in order to explain economic and institutional change.”
 He was a distinguished professor at the University of Chicago and director of the Center for Population Economics there (see obituary).
 His extraordinary range of inquiry included economics, history, medicine, physiology, demography, and statistics.
 He will be profoundly missed.

 Ronald Coase and Ning Wang recently published the book, How China Became Capitalist.
 Douglass North describes the book as "a major contribution to the whole literature on economic change as well as on China."
 Chenggang Xu comments, "one of the greatest works in economics and in studies of China."
-Coase and Wang discuss some of the book's ideas in an opinion article in the Wall Street Journal on April 6, 2012.
-They summarize the work in an article in Cato Policy Report.
-A Wall Street Journal review comments, "...readers will be reqarded with a bettter and deeper understanding of the most extraordinary transformation in modern economic history."
-The book is available in English in hardcover and electronic versions.
-A paperback version is forthcoming.
+Coase and Wang discussed some of the book's ideas in an opinion article in the Wall Street Journal on April 6, 2012.
+They summarized the work in an article in Cato Policy Report.
+A Wall Street Journal review commented, "...readers will be rewarded with a better and deeper understanding of the most extraordinary transformation in modern economic history."
+The book is available in English in hardcover, paperback, and

 In China an abridged version just published by China CITIC Press has already sold 50,000 copies.
 The publisher also offers a free online version in Chinese.
 German, Japanese, and Italian translations of the book should be available by the end of 2014.